Azure/enterprise-azure-policy-as-code/Docs/operational-scripts.md

 ## Batch Creation of Remediation Tasks

-The script `Create-AzRemediationTasks` creates remediation tasks for all non-compliant resources for EPAC environments in the `global-settings.jsonc` file.
+The script `New-AzRemediationTasks` creates remediation tasks for all non-compliant resources for EPAC environments in the `global-settings.jsonc` file.

 This script executes all remediation tasks in a Policy as Code environment specified with parameter `PacEnvironmentSelector`.
 The script will interactively prompt for the value if the parameter is not supplied.
 The script will recurse the Management Group structure and subscriptions from the defined starting point.